MESH-Research/linked-open-profiles/readme.txt

 == Usage ==

 1. Make sure the plugin is activated on your WordPress installation.
+    - This can be done on the Plugins screen.
 2. In a Gutenberg block editor, add a new block.
     - There are multiple ways to add blocks.
         - <https://wordpress.org/documentation/article/adding-a-new-block/>